-- Medway Anglican Schools Trust and our schools recognise that children can abuse other children and that it can happen both inside and outside of school and online.
-This is referred to as child-on-child abuse and can take many forms.
-You may wish to refer/link your Child-on-Child abuse policy here. - Medway Anglican Schools Trust and our schools believe and understand the importance of challenging inappropriate behaviours between children that are abusive in nature.
+- St Nicholas CEVC Primary School recognises that children can abuse other children and that it can happen both inside and outside of school and online.
+This is referred to as child-on-child abuse and can take many forms. (see School's Child-on-Child Abuse Policy) - St Nicholas CEVC Primary School believes and understands the importance of challenging inappropriate behaviours between children that are abusive in nature.
 Staff understand that abuse is abuse, and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place.

-- Medway Anglican Schools Trust and our schools recognise that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable, and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - Take a zero tolerance approach to bullying, including cyber bullying and apply the antibullying policy - Provide worry boxes in classes and around school for children to report worries - Use the PSHE and RSHE policies to develop children's understanding of how to keep safe and recognise abuse.
-The curriculum is carefully planned to be age appropriate for the different phases of primary education and is shared with parents through the website. - Adjusting the planned PSHE and RSHE teaching to address issues that may arise out of the planned sequence, including taking a whole school approach to issues that may arise through assemblies and collective worship. - Apply the online safety policy and teach safe online skills across the curriculum from nursery upwards - recognizing that parents may also need advice in order to help their child keep safe online - Medway Anglican Schools Trust and our schools will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, antibullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by: - o taking reports seriously, - listening carefully, - o avoiding victim blaming, - providing appropriate pastoral support, - o working with parents/carers, - reviewing educational approaches and the curriculum to apply lessons learned. - o in cases of sexual assault, informing the police and/or First Response - The school will take steps to ensure that appropriate curriculum time is dedicated to enabling children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of child-on-child abuse.
-We will also ensure that children recognise warning signs and what support is available, both within the school and externally (such as Kent Police, ChildLine etc.).
+- St Nicholas CEVC Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable, and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - -Ensure children have and understand a range of ways to report (worry boxes, School Council members, all adults have 'Time to Talk') - -Implement our Behaviour Policy and Anti-bullying Policy - -Provide an age appropriate PSHRE (Personal, Social, Health and Relationship Education) curriculum - St Nicholas CEVC Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
+All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with our policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by: - taking reports seriously - -listening carefully - -avoiding victim blaming - -providing appropriate pastoral support - -working with parents/carers - -reviewing educational approaches - -in cases of sexual assault, informing the police and/or First Response - Our school will take steps to ensure that appropriate curriculum time is dedicated to enabling children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of child-on-child abuse.
+We will also ensure that children recognise warning signs and what support is available, both within the school and externally such as Kent Police, ChildLine etc.(see Safeguarding display boards)